Leverage is the use of borrowed money to invest.

 A liquid asset secured line of credit is like a home equity line of credit (HELOC), except it’s secured by your investment portfolio instead of your home.
 This allows you to access liquidity without the need to sell assets and incur potential capital gains taxes resulting from the sale of the assets.

 Liquid asset secured financing may be a good option for you if you need to generate cash flow quickly.
 It also offers the benefit of lower-interest rates, as it’s a lower-risk option.

 If you have a higher risk tolerance, Mook says you can also use liquid asset financing to take advantage of interest rate arbitrage opportunities for investments you think will generate a high rate of return.
 It’s important to keep in mind, however, that if the investments do not generate the expected returns, losses are increased as a result of the use of leverage.

-A home is a valuable asset on its own, but you can also leverage its equity.
-You can use money from either a second mortgage or a home equity line of credit (HELOC) to buy a second home, renovate an existing home, or purchase a commercial property.
+A house is an asset on its own, but you can also leverage its equity.
+You can use money from either a second mortgage or a home equity line of credit (HELOC) to buy a second home, renovate an existing home or purchase a commercial property.
 Doing so can generate income while also diversifying your portfolio.

-Home debt is a higher-risk way to borrow, but for those with a high-risk tolerance, the advantages of real estate investments are clear:
+Leveraging your home is a higher-risk way to borrow, but for those with a high risk tolerance, the advantages of real estate investments are clear:

 - If you believe the real estate will appreciate, you can access liquidity without selling the property and missing out on potential future gains in value

 - You may be able to rent out a second property, generating additional income

 - Small business owners may be able to use money from a second mortgage to fund their business at a lower rate than what’s available to the business entity

 Contrary to popular belief, debt can facilitate wealth transfer.
 Two estate planning strategies in particular can help: life insurance policies and grantor retained annuity trusts (GRATs).